Packing for Tour

 The first thing to think about when it comes to packing is the luggage itself.
 ACFEA allows each traveler the following:

-1) One item to check.
-Checked items, like suitcases, can be no more than 50 pounds and no more than 62 linear inches.
+1) One checked item.
+Checked items, like suitcases, can be no more than 50 pounds (22 kg) and no more than 62 linear inches (158 cm).
 To find an item’s size in linear inches, add the height, length, and width in inches.
-Note that most airlines still allow one free checked bag on international flights, but you will almost always need to pay for a checked bag if you are flying domestic or within North America.
+There may be a fee for this on domestic tours and some international flights.

-2) One small carry-on item.
+2) One carry-on item.
 A carry-on is an item within the airline’s carry-on size and weight limit that fits in the overhead bin or under the seat in front of them, like a backpack or violin.
-If the carry-on is an instrument (like a violin or a trumpet), the ONLY other item you can carry on must be what the airlines consider a “personal item.”
+If the carry-on is an instrument (like a violin or a trumpet), the ONLY other item they can carry on must be what the airlines consider a “personal item.”
+Many airlines limit the weight of carry-on bags to 13 lbs (6 kg), and some are even less.

 As for what to pack?
 You’re the best judge, given the length and destination of your trip, but here are some things to consider:

 - Your group’s requirements.
 Do you have everything you need as a member of your group?
 This might include uniform shirts, special things for concerts, or health and safety items.

 - Concert attire and music.
 Check with your director about any preferences they might have how to pack your performance gear.
 And don’t forget a pencil!